Tejas73494/CalculatorApp/README.md

 - The UI adapts smoothly.
 - The **number storage area** (where current calculations or memory are shown) dynamically **moves to the left** side of the screen for optimal readability and usability.

+### 🖼 Custom App Icon Support

+The app includes a fully customized **iOS app icon**, designed to integrate beautifully with different iOS themes:

+- 🌞 **Light Mode**: High-contrast icon variation for bright backgrounds
+- 🌚 **Dark Mode**: Alternate variation optimized for dark mode
+- 🎨 **Tinted/Accent Adaptive**: Icon version respects the system’s accent color and applies a subtle tint for cohesion

+This gives the app a polished, platform-native look and feel across all display environments.

 ### ➗ Basic Calculator Functionality
 - Addition (+)
 - Subtraction (−)